 Natural Bridges State Beach

 Natural Bridges State Beach is world-renowned for its yearly migration of monarch butterflies.
 Visitors can see thousands during the butterflies’ peak season.
 The best time to see monarchs in the park is usually from mid-October to late January.
-(Dates the butterflies arrive and leave can vary widely from year to year.
-Call ahead to find out if the monarchs have arrived in mid-October, and to make sure they are still in the grove in late January.)

 The grove’s eucalyptus trees are located in a small, protected canyon, providing the Monarch needed shelter from the wind.
 These winter flowering trees are also a convenient source of nectar for the butterfly.
 On chilly days when the temperature drops below 60 degrees, the butterflies cluster together in the eucalyptus trees for warmth and protection.
 On warmer days, butterflies flitter and float through the air as they fly from tree to tree.
 The park also maintains a milkweed demonstration patch where visitors may view Monarch eggs, caterpillars and chrysalides.
 For about half a year, milkweed is the Monarch’s home, super market and maternity ward.
 The Monarch larva eats only the milkweed plant.
 Visitors can learn and explore even more about the mysterious migration and lifecycle of the monarch on one of the parks tours.